OGRECave/ogre-oggsound/docs/apimainpage.md

-/**
-  @mainpage API Main Page

-  @section intro Introduction
+# Introduction {#mainpage}

   This is the complete API reference for OgreOggSound; contained within are the specifications for each class and the methods on those classes which you can refer to when using the library in your code.

-  @subsection s1 About OgreOggSound...
+# About OgreOggSound

   The OgreOggSound library is designed to provide a simple, quick and easy method of adding audio to an OGRE based application.
-Its primarily a wrapper around the OpenAL audio library, but its design focus is seemless integration with OGRE based applications.
+Its primarily a wrapper around the OpenAL audio library, but its design focus is seamless integration with OGRE based applications.

   It hides all the mundane setup and updating procedures needed by OpenAL, and